StackExchange/Stacks/README.md

 # Stacks

 You’re looking at Stack Overflow’s CSS and Design Pattern Library.
-This library is in its early stages, but will eventually replace Stack Overflow’s production CSS as we near our version 1.
+Stacks is an [atomic CSS library](http://johnpolacek.com/rethinking/) with classes and components for rapidly building Stack Overflow.

 ## Installing

+If you’re working on Stack Overflow or Stack Overflow Careers, Stacks is already in production and you can use everything documented at https://stackoverflow.design/.

-Stacks is available as a standalone library that’s delivered via NPM.
+If you’d like to install Stacks elsewhere—A blog, a prototype, or a Codepen—Stacks is available as a standalone library that’s delivered via NPM.
 This library includes everything within the `/lib/` directory.

 ```
 npm install --save-dev @stackoverflow/stacks
 ```

-If you’d rather use a CDN for quick prototyping, you can include Stacks from Unpkg.
+If you’d rather skip installing a dependency, you can include Stacks as you would normally include other CSS file.
+This relies on Unpkg’s CDN, and is always in sync, and up to date with `master`.

 ``` html
 <link rel="stylesheet" href="https://unpkg.com/@stackoverflow/stacks" />